di-ninja/di-ninja/readme.md

 The require path resolution is based first on [path](#462-path) rule option if defined, then on [instanceOf](#422-instanceof) rule option if defined (if instanceOf point to a rule with it's own path it will get it), and finally on the key of the rule.
-This require path can be post processed using [autoloadPathResolver](#54-autoloadpathresolver) container config.
+This require path can be post-processed using [autoloadPathResolver](#54-autoloadpathresolver) container config.
-The colons character ( : ) can be used to get a subkey of exported, and you can us it multiple times in same expression to get nested value.
+The colons character ":" can be used to get a subkey of exported, and you can use it multiple times in same expression to get nested value.
 When [path](#462-path) is defined it will implicitly set autoload to true.

 ```javascript